FiguraMC/prisma/README.md

-# LightLoop
+# Prisma

-Official Discord Bot for the Moonlight Discord server.
+Official Discord Bot for the FiguraMC Discord server.

 ## Installation